turris-cz/user-docs/docs/hw/omnia/omnia.md

 Turris Omnia 2020 comes with two WiFi cards to provide wireless connectivity.
 For **5GHz AC WiFi** bands, it contains Compex WLE900VX card based on Qualcomm Atheros QCA988x chipset (ath10k).
-To provide access to older devices capable only of **2,4 GHz** it is also equipped with Compex WLE200N2 card based on Qualcomm Atheros AR9287 (ath9k).
+To provide access to older devices capable only of **2,4 GHz** it is also equipped with a Compex WLE200N2 card based on Qualcomm Atheros AR9287 (ath9k).

 ![Turris Omnia 2020](omnia_2020_side-top.jpg)

 ## Turris Omnia Wi-Fi 6

-Set of WiFi cards in this device consist of AW7915-NP1 based on Mediatek MT7915AN which provides **5 GHz WiFi 6**.
-As fallback for older devices with **2,4 Ghz** connectivity it is equipped with DNXA-97-H that is also based on Qualcomm Atheros AR9287 chip.
-The only reason we are not using Compex WLE200N2 in Omnia WiFi 6 is that the card is no longer avalable.
+The set of WiFi cards in this device consist of AW7915-NP1 based on Mediatek MT7915AN which provides **5 GHz WiFi 6**.
+As a fallback for older devices with **2,4 Ghz** connectivity it is equipped with DNXA-97-H that is also based on the Qualcomm Atheros AR9287 chip.
+The only reason we are not using Compex WLE200N2 in Omnia WiFi 6 is that the card is no longer available.

 ![Turris Omnia WiFi 6](omnia_WiFi6.jpg)